 vNIC or specialized hardware

 In case scale-up the VNF doesn’t add new VNFCs.
 It keeps the number of VNFC constant and just adds additional resources.
-Each of this are sub test cases.

 The scaling trigger could be one of the following:

 VNFM/MANO generated events - Auto Scaling ( e.g. based on monitoring of resource utilization of the VNF's VMs, upon events received from VNF, EM, VIM)